-The 12 national CSF Regions in the United States are composed of one or more local Chapters.
-Each Chapter seeks to educate the medical, allied sciences, and lay community about these disorders, increase awareness, raise important funds for programs and research, and provide support.
+Each CSF Chapter seeks to educate the medical, allied sciences, and lay community about these disorders, increase awareness, raise important funds for programs and research, and provide support.
 Click here to view a map of the 12 national regions.

 how you can help

 Thinking about taking a more active role in changing the world for the over one million families in the US, alone, who are affected by Chiari malformation, syringomyelia and related disorders?
-Join the movement and make a #CSFresolution for the New Year to make sure that no one has to go through this alone in 2015 by becoming a CSF Chapter Representative in your local area!
+Help ensure that no one has to go through this alone in 2015 by becoming a CSF Chapter Representative in your local area!

 What does becoming a CSF Chapter Representative mean?
 Well, it means whatever you think it means!
 The only thing we ask of each Representative is to spread awareness, education, and emotional support to local individuals living with Chiari, syringomyelia or a related disorder.